 Dr Hanna Fricke, University of Amsterdam, the Netherlands

-curation and formatting linguistic data
+practical curation and formatting of linguistic datasets

 linguistic databases